 Imagine if tens of millions citizens voting on various bills, equaling hundreds of millions of votes.
 What would happen if a Senator's constituents voted no and he or she voted yes?
 Would this event influence the Senator's future behavior?
 Would it cause them to rethink the policies they support if their constituents had easy access to their voting records, showing them to be at odds with their supporters?
 We believe it would.

 When introducing Votetocracy one of the first questions asked is: Are you neutral?
-How do I know your not swaying the votes?
+How do I know you're not swaying the votes?
 The answer is always the same, trust - at least for now.
 Our viewpoints are irrelevant.
 We maintain complete neutrality by letting voters speak for themselves.
 When the site reaches millions of users we will conduct audits by third parties.

 Funding and Investors